 What are paintball masks made of?

 The standard material used in making paintball masks is solid plastic for the overall body/frame of the mask.
 The visor is usually made from polycarbonate material, which is sturdy and will not shatter.

-If you are still looking for more information on some of the paintball masks we recommended, along with a few others, Lone Wolf Paintball released a great video giving a quick rundown on picking a great mask that works for you and your playstyle.
+If you are still looking for more information on some of the paintball masks we recommended, along with a few others, Howcast released a great video giving a quick rundown on picking a great mask that works for you and your playstyle.

 Let us know what you think!